Michaela McQueen: Reception

 Bowes was nominated in the category of "Funniest Performance" at the 2009 Inside Soap Awards and the following year The McQueen's won the "Best Family" award.
 At the 2009 British Soap Awards she was nominated for Best Comedy Performance.
 Virgin Media said Michaela had a "lifestyle worthy of headlines" and said viewers could not forget the time she was kidnapped by Niall.
 They opined that while Michaela was off-screen, she was most likely involved in "yet more scrapes".

 Holy Soap described her best moment as "Fighting to clear her name after Niall planted heroin in her bedroom."
 Liverpool Echo praised her for having "come out with some cracking lines".
 In a Sunday Mail column, she was described as being "about as reserved as Vicky Pollard high on sugar."
 A reporter for the Western Mail said that the "loud-mouthed sixth-former" and boyfriend Zak "both eat, sleep and breathe for the opposite sex" and quipped "it's a wonder that Zak and Michaela haven't hooked up before."
 The Western Mail's writer said "her ears prick up at the slightest hint of a juicy scoop."
+A Soaplife writer also profiled their relationship.
+They assessed that the duo copulated because they both believed they were unable to find partners.
+They added "sex-and-socks loser or bunny-boiler... we're not sure which of them had the luckiest escape.
+Or just maybe they're actually made for each other."

 A reporter from Holy Soap opined that Michaela is one of the funniest characters in Hollyoaks, as she does not "hold back with her opinions".
 While a What's on TV columnist observed her as being "just as much of a tearaway as her big sisters" with "a real gift of the gab."
 Michaela has been described as "mischievous", "malicious" and a "motormouth" by writers from the Daily Record, the Liverpool Daily Post and the Sunday Mail respectively.